The Dilettante is an independent magazine offering an eclectic mix of creativity, art history, curious culture and vintage glamour.

 No longer was it admirable to be an interested amateur with a wide range of interests, or to enrich one's life through varied creative pursuits, instead a dilettante became known as a dabbler, and a somewhat pretentious one at that.

 If you have ever felt like an amateur or a jack of all trades, if you happily try your hand at a range of creative pursuits, if you are endlessly curious about the world, then perhaps you too are a dilettante.

 The conversation turned to the concept of the dilettante, which seemed a perfect nom de guerre to match their current predicament.
-Opting to embrace the dilettante's playful exploration of creativity, they decided that the freedom to play, explore and exercise curiosity was perhaps the answer to their problems.
+Opting to embrace the dilettante's playful exploration of creativity, they decided that the freedom to play, explore and exercise curiosity was to be integral in whatever they created.

-As the gin did its thing they said some cheers to stuffing the snobs who sneer at beginners and the critics who snub the unfamiliar.
-The Dilettante would serve the dabblers, the outcasts, the culture magpies and anyone who felt disjointed from the modern world of perpetual perfection and mediocre distraction.
+As the gin did its thing they said some cheers.
+Stuff the snobs who sneer at beginners and the critics who snub the unfamiliar - The Dilettante would serve the dabblers, the outcasts, the culture magpies and anyone who felt disjointed from the modern world of perpetual perfection, mediocre distraction and fast culture.

 And so, The Dilettante Gazette was born, taking the form of a free broadside zine, and a society was formed to round up the creative weirdos in their home city of Nottingham.
 Over the years, The Dilettante has dabbled in creative events and workshops along with collaborations with independent businesses, until in December 2021 when the first Dilettante magazine was finally published.

 Today The Dilettante is curated, designed and edited by Sophie Gargett, in time carved out between working a day job, collecting floor treasure, learning to forage, or whatever current fascination she is following.